parhamdoustdar/parhamdoustdar.github.io/cv.md

 yii, phpunit, fitnesse

+* Mentored my fellow developers to write better code and improve their communication skills
-* Create and manage processes that would serve alongside XP (extreme programming) and/or Kanban
+* Created and managed processes that would serve alongside XP (extreme programming) and/or Kanban, making it easier for the product team and developers to communicate
-* Create APIs and libraries, used by the controller and view layers of the application
+* Created APIs and libraries, used by the controller and view layers of the application.
+This allowed less senior developers to write code faster
-* Use the Facebook graph API through insights and publishing content
+* Worked on essential parts of Business-X, like the sign up procedure and importing content from other social media
-* Manage and ensure delivery of one of the three core values the application offers, marketing.
-This includes presenting information in graphs from local data and Facebook, and creating a framework for expanding on the number of supported platforms easily
+* Managed a team delivering the "marketing" subset of features.
+This included presenting information in graphs from local data and Facebook, and creating a framework so that other platforms could easily be added in the future
-* Train the team in utilizing PHP and to perform well after my departure from the company

 ---

 **Web Developer, SEO Specialist**, Smartt, *March 2011 – March 2013*

-yii

-* Analyze user&#39;s requirements, and design and develop system architecture and specifications
-* Maintain existing computer programs by making modifications as required
-* Identify and communicate technical problems, processes and solutions
-* Prepare reports, manuals and other documentation on the status, operation and maintenance of software
-* Develop Web site architecture
-* Plan, design, write, modify, integrate and test Web-site related code
-* Conduct tests and perform security and quality controls
-* Introduce and implement web accessibility (ARIA) standards
-* Design and create relational database schemas
-* Create A3 reports and standard operating procedures
-* Analyze and improve systematic processes using problem-solving techniques
-* Identify and implement on-site SEO best practices
-* Execute off-site SEO techniques
+yii, Groovy

+* Mentored my fellow developers to write better code, and communicate better
+* Talked to customers in person and turned their requirements into specification
+* Worked on ConnectTheDoc, which is a platform to connect patients to doctors.
+This ended up being one of the projects that brought in the highest amount of revenue
+* Worked on CheetahWorks, which was an internal application written in Groovy to allow employees in Iran and Canada to collaborate.
+This turned into _the_ tool for coordinating tasks across teams

 ---